galax19ksh/Handwritten-Meitei-Mayek-Recognition/README.md

 cultural preservation, enhancing the model's societal impact.
 These future endeavors aim to evolve the deployed model into a versatile and indispensable tool with broad implications across various domains.

+Thanks for reading till the end.
+If you want the trained model (.pt file), feel free to contact me galaxkshetrimayum16@gmail.com